threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Kubeapps.
-- Check that Kubeapps is reachable.
+- Check that Kubeapps is reachable and certified.

 ### test09_Peertube